TheB4tMite/theb4tmite.github.io/_posts/2025-02-16-lactf-25-library.md

 At this point since we have the libc and heap leak it is possible to proceed with House of Einherjar and do FSOP, however for the purpose of this writeup I have to obtain a reliable stack leak.

+One detail to note is that the `/proc/self/maps` file is slightly different on remote and thus I had adjust my leaks for the exploit to run properly on remote.

 ### Getting Stack Leak

 To get a reliable stack leak, we need to read the `environ` symbol in libc which points to the environment symbols on the stack.
 This means, we need some method to read from an arbitrary address.